ekraw36/Tea_Docs/troubleshooting.md

 * Every analysis requires: Defined variables, a relationship, and a hypothesis.
 Missing any of these will cause Tea to stop the analysis.

 > *"Tea runs but produces no results."*
-* This erros can happen when your specification is valid but incomplete.
+* This error can happen when your specification is valid but incomplete.
 Double check that all elements of your spec are declared properly.
 * Check that you called `tea.run()` at the end of your program.
 ---
 ## Frequently Asked Questions (FAQs)